hpatel249/Module-3-/README.md

 With the out file located in the resources folder we answer the following points and questions:

-!)How many votes were cast in this congressional election?
+1)How many votes were cast in this congressional election?
 Total Votes: 369,711

 2)Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.